 1Password has local apps for Windows and Mac that you can use offline to access your passwords or any other information you have stored in your vault.
 These apps also offer a universal keyboard shortcut for quickly searching your passwords, something LastPass no longer offers on the desktop.
 1Password for Chrome OS is a browser-based app, which is common for apps on the platform, and there's a command-line tool for Linux.

 Overall, the differences between the services exist only on the edge cases.
 Both apps support most major browsers and operating systems.
 However, if you want to use a local desktop app for offline use, you may want to consider 1Password.
-If you use a more obscure platform like Dolphin Browser for Android or Linux, then LastPass might have more for you.

 Setting up your vault